 Preference will be accorded host societies, which offer a portion of excess profits to be used to establish special IEA funds.

-Consideration will also be given to host societies which propose efforts to help fund delegates and participants from Central European and industrially developing countries as well as students.
+Consideration will also be given to host societies which propose efforts to help fund delegates and participants from industrially developing countries as well as students.

-Consideration will be afforded host societies which propose holding special events and/or technical tours of interest to delegates and participants.

 Article 3.
 Submission of proposal

 The Council will also decide upon the venue of the IEA Triennial Congress based upon the proposals submitted by Federated Societies.
 The followings criteria will apply:

-A proposal to host the IEA Triennial Congress must be formally submitted by the governing body of a Federated Society of the IEA in English.
+A proposal to host the IEA Triennial Congress must be formally submitted by the governing body of a Federated Society of the IEA in English in the template that IEA provides.
 The proposed congress will be formally entitled the "Xth IEA Triennial Congress of the International Ergonomics Association" where X is the appropriate cardinal number.
 The proposal should acknowledge the IEA policies herein provided and should provide details relating to the organization and technical program similar to that used in this document.
 Federated Societies wishing to submit proposals should contact the Secretary General for conference manuals, checklists, and the IEA Congress Meeting Request Form, which must accompany all proposals.

 The proposed IEA Triennial Congress must be international and intercontinental in its scope.
 In particular, theme speakers must be drawn from different national and continental backgrounds.